 A select box containing a list of pre-determined values.

-If required, then an option must be selected in order to Save.
+- If required, then an option must be selected to Save.

 Allows you to create a visual break in the form and be able to label the line as well.

 - The line is created as Bold.

 - To create a similar non user editable section, but want more formatting choices, try Display Only.

 Tabs allow you to separate your custom fields into categories that the users can then click onto and fill out related fields without seeing all fields.